Skip to main content

 • Create a project manually.

-When developing with Visual Studio, we recommend using the Next Design extension development project template, as it significantly reduces the amount of work compared to the manual project creation method described below.
+When developing with Visual Studio, using the Next Design extension development project template significantly reduces the workload compared to the manual project creation method described below, so its use is recommended.

 Installation